fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

 When turning on, press "<", ">" to adjust speed change range in one frame
 " ↓ ", " ↑ " to adjust max speed up to, " ← ", " → " to adjust min speed down to.

-Either Mode turing on will turn off other Mode.
+Either Mode turning on will turn off other Mode.